kluete/adag/README.md

 On the other hand, if the DAG's random buckets are too sparse -- say the # of DAG nodes is too high and/or the random bucket factor is too high -- the DAG won't exhibit any node convergence/fanning so won't really behave like a DAG but just a bunch of linked lists.
 This is easily identified if ROOT_NODES == reported exit nodes.

-Once the DAG is generated, but before it is executed, this program must first do a *synchronous*  (single-threaded and therfore slow) traversal of the DAG to count the total number of path terminations, so that the *asynchronous* (multithreaded) execution of the DAG knows when to stop.
+Once the DAG is generated, but before it is executed, this program must first do a *synchronous*  (single-threaded and therefore slow) traversal of the DAG to count the total number of path terminations, so that the *asynchronous* (multithreaded) execution of the DAG knows when to stop.
 The time of taken by the synchronous execution is considered a one-off and thus not part of the benchmarking.

 The randomized DAG generation is simplified so downstream nodes are only DAG descendants.
 It'd be possible to generate upstream DAG nodes while preventing cycles but it seems beyond the scope of this assignment.